Sacred prostitution

 Sacred prostitution, temple prostitution, cult prostitution, and religious prostitution are purported rites consisting of paid intercourse performed in the context of religious worship, possibly as a form of fertility rite or divine marriage (hieros gamos).
 Scholars prefer the terms "sacred sex" or "sacred sexual rites" in cases where payment for services is not involved.

 The historicity of literal sacred prostitution, particularly in some places and periods, is a controversial topic within the academic world.
 Historically mainstream historiography has considered it a probable reality, based on the abundance of ancient sources and chroniclers detailing its practices, although it has proved harder to differentiate between true prostitution and sacred sex without remuneration.
 Beginning in the late 20th century, a number of scholars have challenged the veracity of sacred prostitution as a concept, suggesting that the claims are based on mistranslations, misunderstandings or outright inventions of ancient authors.
 Authors have also interpreted evidence as secular prostitution administered in the temple under the patronage of fertility deities, not as an act of religious worship by itself.

 Definitions

 Sacred prostitution has many different characteristics depending on the region, class and the religious ideals of the period and the place, and consequently can have many different definitions.

-One definition that was developed was due to the common types of sacred prostitution that are recorded in Classical sources: sale of a woman's virginity or rinni in honor of a goddess or a once-in-a-lifetime prostitution, professional prostitutes or slaves owned by a temple or sanctuary, and temporary prostitution that occurs before a marriage or during certain rituals.
+Historian Stephanie Budin offers one definition: "Sacred prostitution is the sale of a person’s body for sexual purposes where some portion (if not all) of the money or goods received for this transaction belongs to a deity."
+Budin references three types of such sacred prostitution references in Classical sources: once-in-a-lifetime and/or sale-of-virginity prostitution to honor a goddess, professional prostitutes owned by a deity's sanctuary or the deity itself, and temporary prostitution before marriage or for certain rituals.